samplin/terragrunt-ecs-project/POSTMORTEM.md

 ## Impact
 **Business Impact**:
 - Half of new incoming calls need retry to get connected
 - Most user session should be able to retry and got connected
 - No SLA breach
+- Company reputaion impact: minimal

 **Technical Impact**:
 - As one of the instance was still able to handle all the call sessions, and running at 30~40% capacity, no performance impact observed, no downtime or data loss
+- May have some phone call loss

 ---